VieuxChameau/standalone_archetype/README.md

 # standalone_archetype

 Maven archetype that create an empty maven project including :
-* pom.xml with basic dependencies for test : junit and assertJ
+* pom.xml with basic dependencies for test : junit, assertJ and mockito
 * .gitignore
 * empty directories